CEN30315A/Site/README.md

 All in all, if you make any changes, close the server by doing ctrl+c in the terminal you ran `npm start && npm run build`, save your changes, and re-run `npm start && npm run build` to see your changes.

+### `npm start`

+If you make any changes to anything client side or within the client folder (i.e. visual changes to the site etc.)

+Runs the app in the development mode.<br />
+Open [http://localhost](http://localhost) to view it in the browser. (it defaults to port 80 to allow for heroku deployment )

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ## Deployment Information (Heroku)